karlmdavis/rps-tourney/dev/work-log.md

 ### 2013-12-07, Saturday

-* 0.25h: Debugged the intermittent test failures.
+* 0.25h: Solved the intermittent test failures.
     * Turns out to have been a bean ordering/dependency issue.
+* 0.25h: Fixed the Sonar "Unused Imports" rule.
+It now checks JavaDoc for references, too.
+    * There was actually a setting for this in the rule.
+Just had to enable it.
+* 0.5h: Started creating the `IDataSourceConnector` and `IConfigLoader` code.

+### 2013-12-08, Sunday

+* ??h: Worked on the `IDataSourceConnector` and `IConfigLoader` code some more.